 Some caveat to this system:

-- If you are interrupted and the “task” time blocked didn’t complete then make sure to schedule another time in the day, week or month to complete the task
+- If you are interrupted and the “task” time blocked didn’t get completed.
+Make sure to schedule the “task” another time to complete it.

-- Bookends are sometimes more important then the tasks themselves – if you don’t make time for family/friends your life will suffer for it
+- Bookends are sometimes more important than the tasks themselves.
+If you don’t make time for family/friends your life will suffer for it

 - Add you daily, weekly & monthly to do lists in there too – 15 min increments work well with online calendars